 How Technology Got Involved

 With the razor-thin margins many restaurants operate under, there isn’t a lot of extra capital to pay delivery drivers.
-Some restaurateurs even believe that it is beneath their establishment to offer delivery.
+Additionally, some restaurateurs even believe that it is beneath their establishment to offer delivery.
 Regardless of what an establishment’s reasoning is for not offering home delivery, the demand for it remains.
-Savvy entrepreneurs saw the demand (in a $7 billion market) and decided that with people’s dependence on technology that it would be profitable to create new companies that develop mobile apps to order and set up take-out or delivery.
+Savvy entrepreneurs saw the demand (in a $7 billion market) and decided that with people’s dependence on technology, it would be profitable to create new companies that develop mobile apps to order and set up take-out or delivery.

 Some of today’s most successful food delivery apps include: